 While the children were young, the family relocated to the Philippines for several years further fueling her desire to see the world.
 While there, Helen spent her free time traveling and even wrote a successful article for the local newsletter called “Helpful Hints from Helen.”
 A few years after their return to New Jersey, and once their daughters graduated from high school, Helen and Ed moved to Florida to enjoy their golden years in the warm sunshine.

 Unfortunately, due to health reasons, Ed and Helen relocated back to New Jersey to be closer to family and to spend their final years at the Woodbury MEWS.
 Helen had a zest for life and always had a way of making people feel at ease in her presence.
 With all she had to deal with physically, she could always make people laugh and enjoy being around her.

 She will be missed by so many but is now peacefully walking along a beautiful beach with Ed who has been waiting patiently for her in heaven.

 She is the beloved Wife of the late Edward Kelly; loving mother of Tracey Horne and her husband John; cherished grandmother of Gabriel Terry; dear sister of Herbert Martin and Hildegardt Graf Smack.
 Helen is predeceased by her daughter, Lisa Kelly.

 Due to the current National Health Situation; Helen's family has requsted that her services be postponed until a later date when they wil be able to cvelebrate her life fully.
 In lieu of flowers memorial contributions may be made to the National Multiple Sclerosis Society by visiting www.nationalmssociety.org/donate.

 share the memories … share love … ShareLife® at www.mcgfuneral.com

-To plant a tree in memory of Helen Kelly, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Helen Kelly, please visit Tribute Store